Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Related Work

 \section{Related Work}

-\paragraph{Spectre BTB defenses} We are not the first to propose defenses against Spectre BTB, with previous work in this space including Serberus~\cite{MosierNMT24}, Swivel~\cite{NarayanDMCJGVSS21}, and the work of \citet{FabianPGB25}.
-Serberus~\cite{NarayanDMCJGVSS21} offers the most complete Spectre mitigation to date, protecting not only against Spectre BTB, PHT, and RSB, but even against the \emph{data speculation} variants Spectre STL and PSF.
-It achieves this with a combination of fence insertion along a minimum cut, function-private stacks and register cleaning, yielding a comprehensive yet efficient mitigation.
-Their work includes security proofs on paper, while our work is mechanized in Rocq.
+\paragraph{Spectre BTB \newreviews[REQ2]{and RSB} defenses} We are not the first to propose defenses against Spectre BTB \newreviews[REQ2]{and RSB}, with previous work in this space including Serberus~\cite{MosierNMT24}, Swivel~\cite{NarayanDMCJGVSS21}, ShadowCFI~\cite{TrujilloKKY} and the work of \citet{FabianPGB25}.
+Serberus~\cite{NarayanDMCJGVSS21} offers the most complete Spectre mitigation to date, protecting not only against Spectre BTB, PHT, and RSB, but even against the \emph{data speculation} variants Spectre STL and PSF. \newreviews[REQ3]{It uses only coarse-grained IBT, accounting for the resulting imprecision by constructing a transient control flow graph according to the remaining attacker capabilities.
+Serberus then relies on} \removereviews{It achieves this with }a combination of fence insertion along a minimum cut, function-private stacks, and register cleaning to obtain a comprehensive yet efficient mitigation.
+Their work includes high-level security proofs on paper, while our work is fully mechanized in Rocq.
 Their setting is more restrictive than the standard cryptographic constant-time discipline, additionally requiring that all function arguments and return values must be public (passing secrets is thus only possible by reference).
-In contrast, our mitigation is much more permissive, protecting arbitrary programs.
-Finally, as mentioned in \autoref{sec:intro}, by precisely detecting misspeculation we also obtain simplicity benefits for SpecIBT.
+In contrast, our mitigation is much more permissive, protecting arbitrary programs. \removereviews{Finally, as mentioned in \autoref{sec:intro}, by precisely detecting misspeculation we also obtain simplicity benefits for \Triosecuris.}

+\newreviews[REQ3]{Finally, we wonder if fine-grained or precise IBT could also benefit Serberus.
+A reduced transient control flow graph might in principle reduce the number of fences Serberus needs, and perhaps even relax its register-clearing pass or the requirement that all arguments be public---but whether this can be achieved in the relatively complex Serberus design is unclear to us.
+The simple way \Triosecuris uses CET to precisely detect misspeculation and set the SLH flag does not directly apply to Serberus, which is not based on SLH, but on adding fences.}